 - Don't exhaust yourself.
 You may need to slow down as your pregnancy progresses or if your maternity team advises you to.
 If in doubt, consult your maternity team. - As a general rule, you should be able to hold a conversation when you exercise during pregnancy.
 If you become breathless as you talk, then you're probably exercising too strenuously. - If you weren't active before pregnancy, don't suddenly take up strenuous exercise.
 If you start an aerobic exercise programme (such as running, swimming, walking or aerobics classes), tell the instructor that you're pregnant and begin with no more than 15 minutes of continuous exercise, three times a week.
-Increase this gradually to at least four 30-minute sessions a week. - See WEPP for a free programme including safe and effective exercise videos and useful resources during and after pregnancy: https://sussexlmns.org/
+Increase this gradually to at least four 30-minute sessions a week. - Learn how your blood glucose responds to physical activity, and you can manipulate your diet and/or insulin treatment to help manage glucose levels. - See WEPP for a free programme including safe and effective exercise videos and useful resources during and after pregnancy: https://sussexlmns.org/